RBigData/pbdRticles/content/machines/summit.md

 To run on Summit, your code needs to use GPUs.
 There are some R packages which can use GPUs, such as xgboost.
 Several pbdR packages support GPU computing.
 It is also possible to offload some linear algebra computations (specifically matrix-matrix products, and methods which are computationally dominated by them) to the GPU using [NVIDIA's NVBLAS](https://docs.nvidia.com/cuda/nvblas/index.html).

-If you want to use R and/or pbdR on Summit, please feel free to contact us directly:
+If you want to do GPU computing on Summit with R, please contact us (info at the top of this document).

-* Mike Matheson - mathesonma AT ornl DOT gov
-* George Ostrouchov - ostrouchovg AT ornl DOT gov
-* Drew Schmidt - schmidtda AT ornl DOT gov

-We are happy to provide various levels of support and collaboration.
-You can also put in a ticket with the OLCF help system [help@olcf.ornl.gov](mailto:help@olcf.ornl.gov) if you prefer.